psf/elections/README.md

 At that time, the `🌎 Publish Results` button on OpaVote can be used to publish the full results to all voters.

+> [!CAUTION]
+> OpaVote does not retain history of elections.
+Ensure that you retrieve
+> a copy of the `voter_list.csv` from the `All voter statistics` section of
+> the election management dashboard.
+Store it somewhere safe that future
+> election administrators or PSF staff will have access to.
+>
+> This data is pertienet to tracking voter participation over time.

 ### Achieving Quorum

 The PSF Bylaws_ state that one-third (1/3) of the members elligible to vote